-April Ride of the Month - SEVILLE!
+Ride of the Month - Seville!

-For April we’ve got a ride that is truly an Andalucian Odyssey, exploring the culture, history, wildlife and of course gastronomy of this stunning province…
+This month we’ve got a ride that is truly an Andalucian Odyssey, exploring the culture, history, wildlife and of course gastronomy of this stunning province…

 Each year around a million pilgrims, many of them mounted, descend on the normally sleepy town of El Rocío to honour its highly revered wooden statue of the Virgin Mary, resulting in a heady and very Spanish mix of religion, horses, and merrymaking.

 On Maria Elena’s rides you’ll follow the pilgrim’s routes before arriving to see the town as it is the rest of the year: quiet and charming with wide, sandy boulevards to accommodate horses, and hitching posts at every turn.